bookofproofs/bookofproofs.github.io/_sources/history/20th-century/robertson.md

 ### Mathematical Profile (Excerpt):
 * His parents were George Duncan Robertson and Anna McLeod.
-* George Robertson's family came from Maryland and he was an engineer who built bridges in the Washington area.
-* In the year he graduated with an M.Sc., Robertson married Angela Turinsky.
 * At the University of Washington Robertson was greatly influenced by E T Bell.
 * It was Bell who strongly encouraged Robertson to move to the California Institute of Technology to undertake research for his doctorate.
 * Robertson was awarded his doctorate from the California Institute of Technology in 1925 after submitting his dissertation On the Dynamical Space-Time which Contains a Conformal Euclidean 3-Space.
-* This was an important time for Robertson who met Hilbert, Courant, Schwarzschild, von Neumann, Wigner, Schrödinger, Heisenberg and Einstein.
 * After two years Robertson was appointed assistant professor at Princeton.
-* It was during his time at Princeton that Bob and Angela Robertson's two children were born; Duncan Robertson who went on to become a surgeon in Arizona, and Marietta who married Peter Fay an historian at Caltech.
 * Although at this stage the United States was not involved in the war, nevertheless Robertson became a member of a group which was to become part of the National Defense Research Committee.
 * After the fall of France in May 1940, Robertson was given the position of liaison scientist with Britain.
 * Given our description of Robertson's activities from 1939 onward it is hard to see how he had time to make a contribution to applied mathematics.